collinprather/blog/_posts/2020-03-10-streamlit-docker-pt1.md

 This is part 1 of a 3 part series.
 Make sure to read through [part 2](https://collinprather.github.io/blog/docker/aws/2020/03/11/streamlit-docker-pt2.html) and [part 3](https://collinprather.github.io/blog/docker/aws/2020/03/12/streamlit-docker-pt3.html) next!

+ In this tutorial, we will be assuming the following:
+ * You have a working Streamlit app ready to deploy
+    - If you don't, no worries!
+The [streamlit docs](https://docs.streamlit.io/) have some great [tutorials](https://docs.streamlit.io/tutorial/index.html), but if you'd rather jump right in, you can go ahead and `git clone` my small example [here](https://github.com/collinprather/streamlit-docker).
+ * You have Docker installed
+ * You have a working knowledge of the command line

 # Containerizing a [Streamlit](https://www.streamlit.io/) web app with [Docker](https://www.docker.com/)

- In this tutorial, we will be assuming that you already have a streamlit app ready to deploy.
-If you don't, no worries!
-The [streamlit docs](https://docs.streamlit.io/) have some great [tutorials](https://docs.streamlit.io/tutorial/index.html), but if you'd rather jump right in, you can go ahead and `git clone` my small example [here](https://github.com/collinprather/streamlit-docker).

  So let's say that you've got your streamlit web app prepared in a directory that looks as follows: